Neurodegenerative Diseases and Mild Cognitive Impairment

 - Dementia is defined as a global cognitive and functional decline in the presence of a clear sensorium.

-- There has been a growing recognition of individuals with cognitive impairment at a severity level insufficient for a diagnosis of dementia.
-Two terms have been used to describe these individuals: Cognitive impairment, no dementia (CIND) and mild cognitive impairment (MCI).
+- Individuals with cognitive impairment at a severity level insufficient for a diagnosis of dementia may be diagnosed with mild cognitive impairment (MCI).